BeehiveSystems/Docker-Guacamole/README.md

 ## Upgrade

-1. Copy SQL update script from Guacamole container to host
+1. Copy SQL update script from Guacamole container to host (Note: replace `*.*.*` with the version you are upgrading to)

 	`# docker cp guacamole_client_1:/opt/guacamole/mysql/schema/upgrade/upgrade-pre-*.*.*.sql ./`